elkhouryk/RS-TransCLIP/README.md

 python3 run_dataset_download.py --dataset_name <dataset_name>

 # The automatically downloadable and formatted MLRSNet and RSICB128 datasets will be available soon.
-# You can format them manually to follow the dataset directory structure listed below
+# You can format them manually to follow the dataset directory structure listed below.
-# and use them for evaluation.
-Manual Kaggle download links are available below.
+# Manual Kaggle download links are available below.

 ```
 <br>